Understanding Group B Streptococcus

 Recommended Treatment

 Two in 10,000 babies may be saved by antibiotics during birth, but this comes at the cost of giving 1/3 of all pregnant women antibiotics.
-In fact, there are many reasons women may not want antibiotics for Group B Streptococcus.
+There are many reasons women may not want antibiotics for Group B Streptococcus.
 These include:

 The most-commonly used antibiotic for treating Group B Streptococcus during labor is penicillin.
 Fewer bacteria currently show a resistance to penicillin than to other antibiotics used to treat GBS.
-Ampicillin and amoxicillin are not effective for treating GBS due to overuse that has now made Group B Streptococcus resistant to them.
 It’s only a matter of time until penicillin is also ineffective against GBS.

 If allergic to penicillin, options decrease.
 29% of Group B Streptococcus strains are resistant to non-penicillin antibiotics.
 There's a 1/10 chance of a mild reaction such as a rash, and a 1/10,000 chance of anaphylaxis, a life-threatening allergic reaction to penicillin, even for those who've taken it previously.
 Reactions can start or strengthen in severity during pregnancy.

-There are many probiotic, natural remedies that focus on restoring a healthy vaginal flora balance, reducing bacterial overgrowth, and directly reducing the bacterial concentration.
-These treatments can begin at 32 weeks rather than waiting for a positive culture.
+There are probiotic approaches that focus on restoring a healthy vaginal flora balance, reducing bacterial overgrowth, and directly reducing the bacterial concentration.
+Alternative options focus on:

 Another option is to not screen for beta strep during pregnancy, but to follow a strict protocol during birthing if any of the following risk factors are present: 1) fever over 38 degrees Celsius, 2) pre-term birthing < 37 weeks, 3) prolonged rupture of membranes > 18 hours, 4) multiple births, and 5) previously-infected baby.
 In these cases antibiotics may be indicated.
 Those infants who are symptomatic (fever, fast breathing, poor feeding, high pitched cry) can be evaluated for sepsis and given antibiotics for 48-72 hours.
 Alternately, a C-reactive protein test can be performed to determine the presence of an active infection before giving antibiotics to the baby.